 Are there other supported platforms?

-The server is available for macOS and iOS devices. (tvOS vesion coming soon!)
-Clients are available for macOS, iOS (iPhone/iPad/iPod touch) and tvOS (Apple TV 4)
+The server and client are available for all Apple devices: macOS, iOS (iPhone/iPad/iPod touch) and tvOS (Apple TV 4).
+No other platforms are supported at the moment.

 Can I test external servers or my internet connection?